tristan-sebens/metl/readme.md

 2.  writing the data to `.csv` files
 3.  loading the data directly into a database

+`metl` was designed and implemented by the MESA group of Auke Bay Laboratories specifically to upload data into the `ABLTAG` database.
+The relevant tables in ABLTAG are described [here](#12-abltag-database).
+However, the package is designed to be easily extended to support additional tag types and output formats, and to be configured to upload to different databases.

 # 2 **Requirements**

 `metl` requires the following R packages to be installed: